 On June 6, 2018, the Company entered into a consultant agreement with a service provider which shall continue until the agreement is terminated by the Company or service provider by providing at least five business days' prior written notice.
-Pursuant to the agreement, the Company (a) issued a warrant on June 6, 2018 to purchase 10,000 shares of the Company's common stock, with an exercise price of \$5.25 per share, at which time a measurement date was reached (b) issued a warrant on October 6, 2018 to purchase 10,000 shares of the Company's common stock, with an exercise price of \$6.25 per share at which time a measurement date was reached, and (c) issued a warrant on February 6, 2019 to purchase 10,000 shares of the Company's common stock, with an exercise price of \$7.25 per share (collectively, such warrants referred to as the "Consultant Warrants").
+Pursuant to the agreement, the Company (a) issued a warrant on June 6, 2018 to purchase 10,000 shares of the Company's common stock, with an exercise price of \$5.25 per share, at which time a measurement date was reached (b) issued a warrant on October 6, 2018 to purchase 10,000 shares of the Company's common stock, with an exercise price of \$6.25 per share at which time a measurement date was reached, and (c) issued a warrant on February 6, 2019 to purchase 10,000 shares of the Company's common stock, with an exercise price of \$6.25 per share at which time a measurement date was reached, and (c) issued a warrant on February 6, 2019 to purchase 10,000 shares of the Company's common stock, with an exercise price of \$7.25 per share (collectively, such warrants referred to as the "Consultant Warrants").
 The Consultant Warrants each have a five-year term, vest immediately, and provide for cashless exercise.
-Warrants totaling 30,000 in relation to this agreement were valued using the Black-Scholes option pricing model under the following assumptions, (i) expected life of 5 years, (ii) volatility of 67.25%, 67,28%, and 69.23% (iii) risk-free rate of 2.51%, 2.81%, and 3.07%, and (iv) dividend rate of zero.
+Warrants totaling 30,000 in relation to this agreement were valued using the Black-Scholes option pricing model under the following assumptions, (i) expected life of 5 years, (ii) volatility of 67.25%, 67.28%, and 69.23% (iii) risk-free rate of 2.51%, 2.81%, and 3.07%, and (iv) dividend rate of zero.
 The fair value of the 30,000 warrants was initially estimated to be \$95 at the inception of the agreement.
 On January 1, 2019, upon adoption of ASU 2018-07, the fair value was re-measured which approximated the fair value as of December 31, 2018 of \$76 which is expensed using the straight-line method over eight months.
-The Company recorded \$10 as general and administrative expense in the accompanying condensed consolidated statement of comprehensive loss in relation to the 30,000 warrants for the three months ended March 31, 2019.
+The Company recorded \$0 and \$10 as general and administrative expense in the accompanying condensed consolidated statement of comprehensive loss for both the three and six months ended June 30, 2018 in relation to the consulting agreement.